jwdink/ETML/README.md

 To make a new experiment within this framework, download this .git.
 Then, create a folder with stimuli and config files.
 Finally, run ETML.m and when prompted for a directory, point it to the folder with the config files.
 This second step will actually be explained in future releases, but for now, a helpful example experiment can be found at https://github.com/jwdink/GroundPlane_V2 .

 This script was originally based on Brock Ferguson's scripts for running studies on infants.
 See https://github.com/brockf/ORT

+Note: this has ONLY been tested on OS X